lizkim17/d2mr-assessment-lizkim/Mini Project 1/README.md

 ## Learning objectives

-I will include 17 learning objectives and four unassessed objectives which will ideally give me 21 points for this project.
+I will include 17 learning objectives, four unassessed objectives, and two off the menu objective, which will ideally give me 23 points for this project.
 Below is the list of objectives I am using for this mini project.

 Github and RStudio: